Southeast Attack Squadron (SAS)

 1. All ships shall have penetrable balsa “windows” which make up specific areas of their hull skin and are constructed in accordance with the following requirements.

-penetrable area shall be based upon the length of the hull measured along the
+of required penetrable area shall be based upon the length of the hull measured

-longitudinal centerline of the ship.
-The total percentage of the hull length
+along the longitudinal centerline of the ship.
+The total percentage of the

-which shall be penetrable shall be not less than 85%.
-The percentage that may
+hull length which shall be penetrable shall be not less than 85%.
+The

 a.
 A rib is any solid material attached to the hull skin, which is perpendicular or nearly perpendicular to the plane of the waterline, and whose function is supporting or defining the shape of the hull.